 For further details on the study environment at the hosting Goethe University Frankfurt/Main in Germany please consult the programme's pages at the DAAD - German Academic Exchange Service website.

 All applicants apply by filling out the official application form and providing the necessary supporting documentation.
 The number of available places is restricted.
-Application deadline is 15th of August.
+The application deadline is 15th of August.
 Due to the Corona Pandemic, applications for the study year 2020-21 are possible exceptionally until September 21.

 What to include with your application: